-My parents have a few avocado trees, and every now and then, one of them starts to die for seemingly no reason.
-I wanted to help out, so I did some research on why avocado trees die and how to fix them.
+We have a few avocado trees and every now and then one of them starts to die for seemingly no reason.
+I wanted to find out more, so I did some research.
 Here’s what I found.

-So, while avocado trees can die for many reasons, how do you identify what’s causing it, and how can you fix it?
+So, while avocado trees die for many reasons, how do you identify the issue, and how can you fix it?
 Let’s take a closer look.

 Can Dying Avocado Trees Be Saved?